Manisha2204/Java-Challenges/README.md

 ```

 ---
-Got it 👍 You want to make a **GitHub challenge-post style content** for your `SortObjectsImproved.java`.
-Here’s how it would look in the same format:

----

 ### **Day 19 – Sort Students & Employees**

 * **Challenge:** Create a Java program to input **Students (name, marks)** and **Employees (name, salary)**, then sort them in ascending or descending order based on user choice.